0xprinc/checks-while-hacks/README.md

 # Checks while Hacks
 This repository contains my ultimate solidity attack vectors compilation. <br>
-I will be compiling all solidity attack vectors that I come across with.<br><br>
+I will be compiling all solidity attack vectors(the general approach) that I come across with.<br><br>
 _inspired from `transmisions11/Solcurity`_

 ## To-Do List